-- PDF and VDP jobs are not supported with RIP While Receive because these jobs must spool completely before they are processed. - Enabling RIP While Receive may cause some jobs to print out of the order in which they were received over the network. - If you need to ensure that jobs are printed sequentially in a "First In, First Out" (FIFO) workflow, you can enable Sequential Print from Job Submission > Sequential Print and then select the Enable Sequential Print check box. - Depending on the network environment and the speed of the client computer submitting the job to the Fiery server, enabling RIP While Receive can monopolize Fiery server resources for a long time, preventing smaller and/or faster jobs from "skipping ahead" and processing while the RIP While Receive job is still spooling. - 7 To securely erase a job from the Fiery server after printing, do the following: - Select Security > Secure Erase and then select the Enable Secure Erase check box (if the feature is supported by your Fiery server).
+- PDF and VDP jobs are not supported with RIP While Receive because these jobs must spool completely before they are processed. - Enabling RIP While Receive may cause some jobs to print out of the order in which they were received over the network. - Depending on the network environment and the speed of the client computer submitting the job to the Fiery server, enabling RIP While Receive can monopolize Fiery server resources for a long time, preventing smaller and/or faster jobs from "skipping ahead" and processing while the RIP While Receive job is still spooling. - 8 To securely erase a job from the Fiery server after printing, do the following: - Select Security > Secure Erase and then select the Enable Secure Erase check box (if the feature is supported by your Fiery server).